starlock/vino/README.md

 ## Quick start

+Get and install [libmemcached](http://libmemcached.org/) from their website or from your package manager of choice.

-Clone the repo & move into that folder
+Clone the repo and move into that folder

     git clone git://github.com/starlock/vino.git
     cd vino
     pip install -r requirements.txt

-Setup your Vine username & password
+Setup your Vine username and password (in order to have a Vine password, you need to visit your profile in the app, set an e-mail address and then choose "Reset password")

     export VINO_USER="your_username_here"
     export VINO_PASSWORD="your_password_here"